Sania-firdous-shaik/Revolutionizing-Liver-Care-Predicting-Liver-Cirrhosis-using-Advanced-Machine-Learning-Techniques/README.md

 Video Walkthrough: Link available in documentation/Demo_Video_Link.txt Project Report: See documentation/Project_Report.pdf
 ## Contribution
-**Contributions are welcome.
+** Contributions are welcome.
 To contribute:
-**Fork this repository
+** Fork this repository
-**Create a new branch (git checkout -b feature-name) **Commit your changes
+** Commit your changes
-**Push to the branch (git push origin feature-name) **Open a pull request
+** Push to the branch (git push origin feature-name) ** Open a pull request

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgements
-**UCI Machine Learning Repository (Liver Disorder Dataset) **Libraries: Scikit-learn, Pandas, Matplotlib, Seaborn, Flask **Development and academic guidance provided during the project lifecycle
+** UCI Machine Learning Repository (Liver Disorder Dataset) ** Libraries: Scikit-learn, Pandas, Matplotlib, Seaborn, Flask ** Development and academic guidance provided during the project lifecycle